Nellie McClung Facts

 The History of this Amazing Woman, Nellie McClung

-Three months ago in January 2011, I was challenged in the Jenga Game to make a lens about Canadian women's history.
+Back in 2011, I was challenged in the Jenga Game to make a lens about Canadian women's history.

 So I created this lens about the Womens Suffragette movement focusing on Nellie McClung, one of its earliest and most vocal leaders.
 She and a group of women requested that women be considered legal persons in the eyes of the Canadian government and fought hard for the vote.
 They finally won their case in 1929.
 That court case is now called the Persons Case and the women are called the Famous Five.